geoffsweeney/wine-recommender/README.md

 *   **Intelligent Natural Language Processing:** Understands complex and nuanced user requests for wine recommendations.
 *   **Contextual and Personalized Recommendations:** Leverages user preferences, conversation history, and specific ingredients to provide highly relevant wine suggestions, now including detailed grape variety information.
-*   **LLM-Powered Core:** Integrates Large Language Models for advanced reasoning, preference extraction, and recommendation generation.
+*   **LLM-Powered Core & Structured Prompt Engineering:** Integrates Large Language Models for advanced reasoning, preference extraction, and recommendation generation, leveraging the `PromptManager` for structured, versioned, and type-safe prompt management with explicitly defined and directly mapped schemas.
 *   **Modular and Scalable Architecture:** The agent-based design allows for easy extension and maintenance of individual components.
 *   **Robust Error Handling:** Built-in mechanisms for fault tolerance and resilience ensure a stable user experience.
+*   **Comprehensive Testing:** Supported by a robust and extensive test suite, ensuring reliability and maintainability.
 *   **Transparent Explanations:** Provides clear reasons behind recommendations, fostering user trust and understanding.
 *   **Availability Awareness:** Attempts to recommend wines that are actually available, enhancing the practical utility of the recommendations.